 “Was that Leaf?”
 Red asks, pokeball still in hand.
 He sounds annoyed.

 “As if you don’t know,” Laura says.
-“Why didn’t you tell me you invited her, Red, I barely have time to figure out what to serve—”
+“Why didn’t you tell me you invited her, Red, I could have—”

 “But I didn’t!”